Strong-weak symmetry and quantum modularity of resurgent topological strings on local $\mathbb{P}^2$: Conclusions

-Finally, we proved that the $q$-series acting as generating functions of the Stokes constants are holomorphic quantum modular functions for the group $\Gamma_1(3)$ and showed the effectiveness of the median resummation in the weakly coupled regime, while the analogous statement at strong coupling is conjectured in light of numerical evidence.
+Then, we proved that the $q$-series acting as generating functions of the Stokes constants are holomorphic quantum modular functions for the congruence subgroup $\Gamma_1(3) \subset \mathsf{SL}_2(\IZ)$.
+Finally, we showed the effectiveness of the median resummation in the weakly coupled regime, while the analogous statement at strong coupling is conjectured in light of numerical evidence.

 Multiple questions and open problems follow from the investigation performed in this paper.
 The geometric and physical meaning of the enumerative invariants and non-perturbative sectors of~\cite{GuM, Rella22} is yet to be understood.
-However, the remarkable arithmetic fabric underpinning the resurgent properties of the dual $\hbar$-expansions of $\log \mathrm{Tr}(\rho_{\IP^2})$ discovered in~\cite{Rella22}, and developed here into a global strong-weak resurgent symmetry, paves the way for new insights on the physical interpretation of the Stokes constants to be explored in upcoming work~\cite{FR2}.
+However, the remarkable arithmetic fabric underpinning the resurgent properties of the dual $\hbar$-expansions of $\log \mathrm{Tr}(\rho_{\IP^2})$ discovered in~\cite{Rella22}, and developed here into a global strong-weak resurgent symmetry, paves the way for new insights on the physical interpretation of the Stokes constants to be explored in upcoming work.

 Along the same lines, a study of the relation between the formalism of~\cite{GuM2, GuM3} and the framework proposed in~\cite{GuM, Rella22} and advanced here might help us achieve a more comprehensive understanding of the non-perturbative structure of topological string theory.
 Let us also mention that other techniques, which do not employ resurgence, have been recently used to address the problem of identifying and counting BPS states of type IIA compactifications on toric CY threefolds~\cite{DFR}.
-These include generalizations of the WKB approach~\cite{GMN-WCF, ESW, Longhi1, Longhi2} and techniques based on attractor flows~\cite{Bousseau22}.
+These include generalizations of the WKB approach~\cite{GMN, ESW, Longhi1, Longhi2} and techniques based on attractor flows~\cite{Bousseau22}.

-Simultaneously, our results on the quantum modularity of the generating functions suggest a new direction of research as they naturally prompt us to investigate the geometric content of the weak and strong coupling Stokes constants in connection to the Gromov--Witten invariants of local $\IP^2$.
-We plan to address these ideas in future work~\cite{FR3}.
+Simultaneously, our results on the quantum modularity of the generating functions suggest a new research direction as they naturally prompt us to investigate the geometric content of the weak and strong coupling Stokes constants in connection to the BPS spectrum of local $\IP^2$.
+In particular, there are promising links with some of the results of~\cite{Bousseau22}, which we plan to investigate in the future.